About The Fralin

 Boucher earned his A.B., magna cum laude in Classics and English from Harvard University and a B.A., M.A., in English Language and Literature at Magdalen College, Oxford University as a Rhodes Scholar.
 Before entering Oxford, he traveled to Italy and fell in love with the art and architecture.
 This event led him to change his course of research.
 After Oxford he went on to earn a M.A. with distinction at the Courtauld Institute of Art, University of London, and then a Ph.D. there with a thesis on the Venetian sculpture of the architect Jacopo Sansovino.

 Boucher serves on numerous professional organizations and advisory committees.
 He has received various honors, including a fellowship at the prestigious Harvard Center for Renaissance Studies at the Villa I Tatti, the Alexander von Humbolt Fellowship, and the Salimbeni Prize for his monograph, "The Sculpture of Jacopo Sansovino."
 He also was a guest scholar at the J. Paul Getty Museum and served as guest curator on the research department of the Victoria and Albert Museum from 2000 to 2002.
+He is a corresponding member of the Ateneo Veneto in Venice, Italy, and a Fellow of the Society of Antiquaries in London.

 The Fralin has appointed art historian Melissa Jordan Love as the Museum's first full-time academic curator following a national search.
 She joined the museum staff August 2012.